What can a dancer teach you about learning languages?

 - You are never too old, too young, too early, too late, too bad or too good to use an SRS.
 Surusu, Anki, Mnemosyne, SuperMemo, Memrise.
 Which one you use doesn’t matter.
 Just use one erry day: “The great ones never take fundamentals for granted.”

 - You are never too good for practice.
 You will never be too good for practice.
 Before enlightenment: chop wood, carry water.
 After enlightenment: chop wood, carry water.
 A lot of people act like — and sincerely believe — that you can “learn” a language and then somehow be done with it.
 That’s so untrue it’s not even funny.
 You will never be done.
 You will get better; you will stop sucking, but you will never be “done”.
 The moment you’re “done” (or think you are) is the moment you start sucking.
 This game is forever.
+The internal sub-games are finite, but the game itself is forever.
 It’s for fun.
 It’s for keeps.
 And it’s forever, because: “you have to work as hard to protect your skills as you did to develop them.
 This means vigilant practice and excellent practice habits”.
+That right there is central dogma.
+If this article could only be one sentence long, that would be the sentence.

 - Copy first, create later.
 The cool thing about learning (=getting used to) a language is that you don’t have to invent or create a damn thing.
 In fact, inventing and creating is exactly what you mustn’t do.
 Speaking and writing a language is 99.999999% copying exactly what native speakers say and write, and 0.000001% creating new combinations on your own.
 It’s also about 90~95% input to 5%~10% output.
 In fact, when you first get started, it’s 100% input.
 So: “…get busy copying.
 That’s not a popular notion today, not when we are all instructed to find our own way, admonished to be original and find our own voice at all costs!
 But it’s sound advice.
 Traveling the paths of greatness, even in someone else’s footprints, is a vital means to acquiring skill.”